 LINNMON (remember to shout it in your mind), is a lightweight and very inexpensive composite tabletop – only $23 for 47″ x 24″ piece.

-We loaded up our car with the products mentioned above, plus a few more for some other craft room projects coming up, and headed back to The Navage Patch.
+We loaded up our car with the craft table components mentioned above, plus a few more for some other craft room projects coming up, and headed back to The Navage Patch.

 DIY Craft Table – IKEA Hack Supplies List